WestlyEdge/terraform-ecs-ha-cluster-1/README.md

 The project layout is designed in such a way that we can easily manage this infrastructure within many different aws accounts.
 - the */config-common/* directory contains the .tf files to create the infrastructure, but we'll never apply terraform directly against the files in this directory
-- the */config-sandbox-us-east-1/* directory contains symlinks to the tf files that exist within */config-common/*, this is where we will run "terraform apply"
+- */config-sandbox-us-east-1/* is an environment specific directory, it contains symlinks to the tf files that exist within */config-common/*
+- environment specific directories contain *terraform.tfvars*, this is where you specify the environment specific input params
+- create more environment specific directories as needed

 - [direnv](https://direnv.net/) is used to supply the correct aws creds, direnv is an environment switcher for the shell, check out [config-sandbox-us-east-1/envrc](config-sandbox-us-east-1/envrc) for instructions

 using the default terraform flow: